stefanofa/awesome/README.md

 *   [vercel/chat](https://github.com/vercel/chat) - A unified TypeScript SDK for building chat bots across Slack, Microsoft Teams, Google Chat, Discord, and more.

-*   [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to Clawdbot / OpenClaw that runs in containers for security.
-Connects to WhatsApp, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK
+*   [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
+Connects to WhatsApp, Telegram, Slack and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK

 *   [cloudflare/vinext](https://github.com/cloudflare/vinext) - Vite plugin that reimplements the Next.js API surface — deploy anywhere